8.3.2. CYP2D6¶

 - Zuclopenthixol (neuroleptic)

-up to more than 5-fold increase in plasma AUC levels
+up to over 5-fold increase in plasma AUC values

 - Amiodarone